top of page

 Antioxidant defense against oxidative stress: Is reduced in damage caused by free radicals, slowing aging and chronic disease development.

-Supports gut health: Traditionally used to soothe ulcers, reduce inflammation in the gut, and support integrity of the lining of the gut—especially in cases of gastritis, IBS, or leaky gut.
+Supports gut health: Traditionally used to soothe ulcers, reduce inflammation in the gut, and support the integrity of the lining of the gut—especially in cases of gastritis, IBS, or leaky gut.

 Antiviral properties: Some studies suggest that Cat's Claw has the ability to quell viruses and pathogens, like herpes and even certain coronaviruses (in development).